 When were we founded and what do we now do?

-Founded in 1982 the Hospice provides a wide range of services including an In-Patient Hospice in Welwyn Garden City which can accommodate up to 15 patients, Day Service locations in Welwyn Garden City, Bishop’s Stortford and Stanstead Abbotts, a Home Care Team providing support and nursing care in patients’ homes, and a Family Support and Bereavement Service.
+Founded in 1982 the Hospice provides a wide range of services including an In-Patient Hospice in Welwyn Garden City which can accommodate up to 8 patients, Living Well with Isabel services in Welwyn Garden City, Bishop’s Stortford, Waltham Cross and Stanstead Abbotts, a Home Care Team providing support and nursing care in patients’ homes, and a Family Support and Bereavement Service.

 A fully trained team of volunteers support our specialist medical and clinical teams, ensuring that patients and their families receive the best possible care.
 In addition, Isabel Hospice’s team of 12 Isabel Nurse Specialists, work closely with all local GPs, and are available to give advice and support to patients and their families and to refer them to appropriate parts of the Hospice as necessary.

 How much does it all cost?

-All our services are free of charge, and the cost of providing these services is budgeted at £4.5 million.
-Of this, we need to raise around £3 million from charitable sources.
+All our services are free of charge, and the cost of providing these services is budgeted at around £6.2 million.
+That is £16,000 per day.